innovara/dokidoo/README.md

 **dokidoo** is a framework to deploy Odoo using Docker containers.
 It comprises mostly a collection of Docker files and some scripts to facilitate the process.

-While it is more suitable for temporary purposes e.g. testing and development, upgrades, demos, and so on, permanent deployments have been taken into account with the use of volumes for persisting data.
+While it is more suitable for temporary purposes e.g. development, testing, upgrades, demos, and so on, permanent deployments have been taken into account with the use of volumes for persisting data.

 For the backend db, `docker-compose.yml` pulls PostgreSQL's official image from Docker Hub (https://hub.docker.com/_/postgres).
-For Odoo's image, it builds it on the host running `docker compose`, cloning the latest version of Odoo from their git repository on GitHub (https://github.com/odoo/odoo).
+For Odoo, it builds the image on the host running `docker compose`, cloning the latest version of Odoo from their git repository on GitHub (https://github.com/odoo/odoo).

-## How to use dokidoo
+## How to use **dokidoo**

 0. Install docker if you haven't done so yet: https://docs.docker.com/engine/install/